 Specifically, here's why hiring a pet travel professional to help with your pet's move to Australia will save you time, stress and even money.

 The process of moving pets to Australia takes at least 180 days (and often more).
 Not only are there several steps that pet owners need to complete, these steps need to be carried out in a very particular order.
 Even a small mistake could throw off a pet's entire timeline and cause a significant delay (which could easily make the move more stressful and expensive), so it's easy to see why many make the choice to pass along the planning responsibilities to someone with experience moving pets.
+Also because the timeline for moving a pet to Australia is so long, many of our clients must leave for Australia before their pet is ready to depart.
+Most of our clients leave pets with a trusted friend or family member to complete the remaining vet work before their pet can reunite with them in Australia.
+Our team can easily communicate with both you & your caretaker throughout the process - keeping everything on track!

-When starting in the United States, pets will need to make their way to Los Angeles (part one) where they can complete the export requirements and catch their flight to Australia (part two).
+When starting in the United States, pets will need to make their way to California (part one) where they can complete the export requirements and catch their flight to Australia (part two).
 An overnight is required because a final vet visit and additional USDA endorsements are needed, making this a particularly lengthy travel process.
 Especially if you're unavailable because you're dealing with your own trip, leaving these steps to a pet travel agent can make life much easier.

 3. Rabies Titer Test